itzmetanjim/cursh/README.md

 # cursh
 Protect your Linux PC from viruses using a safer alternative to `curl ... | sh` or `wget ... | sh`
 ## Installation
 `cursh` is only available on linux.
+The same instructions apply when updating.
 1) Download the binary:
 ```bash
 wget -O cursh https://github.com/itzmetanjim/cursh/raw/refs/heads/main/exec/cursh